supershaneski/callcenter-simulator/README.md

 OPENAI_APIKEY=YOUR_OWN_API_KEY
 ```

-Prepare your MongoDB and create the database.
+Prepare MongoDB and create the database.

 Then update the variables for the database in the `.env` file.